 University courses are widening enormously, and it is now common for students to study Engineering with German, or Law with German not to mention the many combinations of business courses with German.

-The UK is already suffering from a major shortage of modern linguists in the world of work, and it is likely that Brexit will create an even greater need for British native speakers who are able to function meaningfully in the context of a foreign language.
+The UK is already suffering from a major shortage of modern linguists in the world of work, and Brexit has created an even greater need for British native speakers who are able to function meaningfully in the context of a foreign language.